 - Add Moisture to Your Environment – A dry environment can also dry out eyes.
 Use a humidifier to introduce more moisture into the areas you spend the most time.

 - Keep Eyes Shaded in Sunlight – Bright sunlight will increase dryness.
 Consider wearing sunglasses, especially wraparound styles.
 Look for a pair that offers adequate UV protection.

 - Use Artificial Tears – Artificial tears can be used to soothe dry eyes.
 Some brands offer thicker gel or ointments that may work better if the regular drops are not enough.

 - Get a Prescription Medication – Visit your ophthalmologist to examine your dry eyes.
 They may recommend a prescription medication like cyclosporine or lifitegrast drops.

-Schedule an appointment with Dr. Jennifer Shaba of Grosinger, Spigelman and Grey Michigan’s Leading Eye Care Physicians in Bloomfield Hills to address the cause of your dry eyes.
-Dr. Shaba is a dry eye specialist and can provide sound advice that will help you get the relief you need.
+Schedule an appointment with Grosinger, Spigelman and Grey Michigan’s Leading Eye Care Physicians in Bloomfield Hills to address the cause of your dry eyes.
+We can provide sound advice that will help you get the relief you need.